 А В С D E F

 Title Title

 Text bold and italic Text bold and italic

-A first bulletA second bullet A first bullet A second bullet
+A first bulletA second bullet • A first • A seco bullet nd bullet

 Another Title Another Title

-1 This paragraph has a line break.
+This paragraph has a line break.
+This para agraph has a a line break

+1 Another line.
 Another line.
-This para Another agraph has a line. a line break

 2